top of page

 • Promoting goodwill among business owners, property owners, and visitors to the Downtown.

-To learn more about the Ambassador Program, and how you can help at any upcoming Safe, Clean & Green event, follow us on Facebook, or email Steve Ward, Ambassador Team Leader.
+To learn more about the Ambassador Program, and how you can help at any upcoming Safe, Clean & Green event, follow us on Facebook, or email Steve Ward, Program Manager, Safe, Clean & Clean.

 New Growth